makamys/CoreTweaks/README.md

 A Minecraft 1.7.10 coremod that contains various bug fixes, tweaks, optimizations (mainly to startup time) and performance diagnostics.

-Most of the mod's features target the **client** side.
-It does not work on servers at all at the moment.

 ## Features
 * [VanillaFix](https://www.curseforge.com/minecraft/mc-mods/vanillafix)-like crash handling
 * A class transformer cache that speeds up startup (one that's safer than [FastStart](https://github.com/makamys/FastStart)'s - FastStart's version is also included as an alternative)